-The idea is to transfer all your credit card debt to a new balance transfer card, then pay off your entire balance during the 0% APR period.
-That said, some cardholders focus on reducing, rather than eliminating, their debt and at the end of the offer end up transferring their balance to a new card and work on continuing to pay it down.
+The idea is to transfer all your credit card debt to a new balance transfer card, then pay off your entire balance during the 0 percent APR period.
+That said, some cardholders focus on reducing, rather than eliminating, their debt.
+At the end of the offer they transfer their balance to a new card and continue to pay it down.

 While this can be a useful strategy in some scenarios, there are several things to consider before pursuing multiple balance transfers, like the impact to your credit score and mounting fees.

 How can a balance transfer help you break the cycle of overspending?

 A balance transfer doesn’t offer a quick fix to your finances.
 However, it can be an effective tool if you’re trying to break the cycle of overspending and get out of debt.

 A balance transfer can help you in two ways.
 First, it can consolidate your debt onto one card — rather than trying to pay off multiple debts on different cards, each accruing interest separately.
 A balance transfer can also help you reduce your overall interest payments, if you’re able to transfer your balance to a card with a lower interest rate.

 Important factors to consider with multiple balance transfers

 It’s important to be aware of the biggest drawbacks to a string of balance transfers, such as: